 WASHED PROCESSED COFFEES

 The washed process begins with coffee cherries delivered to the washing station, both from the primary market or from farmers bringing their coffee directly to the mill.
 The cherries are inspected, and an initial quick round of hand-sorting separates the defective coffees before placing them into the hopper.
-They are then funneled to the penagos pulper, which removes the fruit from the seeds.
-After that phase is done, the coffee is fermented underwater for approximately 24 hours.
-This phase of fermentation is crucial, as the yeast and microbes are breaking down the sticky mucilage layer found on the outside of the seed following depulp.
-Once the 24-hour fermentation is complete, the parchment is emptied into the washing channels, where it is agitated with rakes.
-During this step, the water is refreshed to ensure proper agitation and washing is taking place.
+They are then funneled to the depulper, which removes the fruit from the seeds (beans).
+After that phase is done, the coffee is fermented underwater for approximately 12-36 hours.
+During this fermentation, a microbial de-mucilagation takes place, which allows the outer fruit and pectin layer to break down, making the coffee easier to dry.
+This phase also crucially alters the organic acids within the coffee, as sugars and organic acids are transformed, with the best washed coffees maintaining their complex fruit esters.
+Once the fermentation is complete, the parchment is emptied into the washing channels, where it is agitated with rakes to remove the last of the fruit layer.
+During this step, the water is refreshed to ensure its capability of separating the fruit layer from the seed.
 Once the washing is complete, the coffee is taken to the raised drying tables for sun drying.